 Arrange a Kaddish Service

 AFYBA now arranges for the recitation of the traditional Kaddish prayer for a deceased family member of blessed memory and the learning of mishnayot.
-The Kaddish will be recited in Israel three times a day for the first eleven months after burial and on the anniversary of death (Yahrtzeit) every year thereafter.
-The Mishna (oral law) will be learned in honor of the neshama (soul) of the deceased for the first eleven months after.
+The Kaddish will be recited in Israel three times a day for the first eleven months after burial and on the annual anniversary of death (Yahrtzeit).
+The Mishna (oral law) will be learned in honor of the neshama (soul) of the deceased for the first eleven months.

-AFYBA has purchased a special database module to ensure timely and accurate service. data recording and report generating.
-This information will remind us to send you a letter five weeks prior to the yahrzeit and will print out a list of names to be sent to our rabbi in Israel.
+AFYBA has purchased a special database to ensure timely and accurate service, data recording and report generating.
+This information will remind us to send you a letter five weeks prior to the yahrzeit and will send a list of names to our rabbis in Israel.
 All Yahrtzeit Kaddish prayer recitals previously registered with the American Friends of Yeshivat Hadarom are also included in this list.

 WHAT IS KADDISH (קדיש)?